Why Study Adult-Gerontology Primary Care NP MSN at Madonna University?

 - Nurse Practitioners are among the “10 hottest jobs in Michigan” with employers actively seeking our graduates

-- National certification exam pass rates exceed national pass rates
+- National certification exam pass rates exceed national pass rates.
+For 2016, the program pass rates for first-time test takers was 100%

 - Fully accredited by the Commission on Collegiate Nursing Education (CCNE)